resonance00x0/http-downloader/faq.md

 Please use **_Report a bug / Suggest a new feature_** option in app **_settings_** for reporting bugs, feedbacks and queries.
 We will be assisting you within a day (average time of reply: 2 hours) after you successfully report the bug.<br>
 When reporting bugs, please attach full details of the issue including your download link, download location (Internal storage/SD-card), Device model, Method of downloading, app logs, screenshots or screen record videos and every possible detail you could share.
 This makes debugging easier & ensures your issue to be triaged fast.<br>
 **We will be offering In-app rewards for critical/high-priority bug reports once triaged** (Note that the decision of approving in-app rewards is solely ours)

+### Is there a desktop alternative for HTTP-Downloader?
+As of now, we don't have a desktop alternative for HTTP-Downloader.
+But due to heavy support from our Android users, we have decided to build an HTTP-Downloader for Windows desktop.
+We are planning to make it available in Windows store from next year (mid 2021) onwards.
+We have devoted a special windows development team for this purpose.
+Your continuous help and support is heavily influencing our productivity & development speed.

+### Is there an iOS alternative for HTTP-Downloader?
+No we don't have an iOS alternative.
+We don't plan to make one either.
+Sorry for the inconvenience.

 Contact us: resonance00x0@gmail.com